moodle-an-hochschulen/moodle-auth_ldap_syncplus/README.md

 * It adds several line breaks to the output of the LDAP synchronization task to improve readability (MDL-30589).

+* It adds the possibility to sync Moodle users who login with other authentication types like Shibboleth from LDAP anyway.

 Installation
 ------------